Legal and Privacy

 PTL Governance Limited (“PTL”) may collect certain information when you use our services and we may collect additional information automatically about your visit to www.ptluk.com (the “Site”).
 This Privacy Notice (“Notice”) describes how PTL, collect and use your Personal Data in accordance with the EU General Data Protection Regulation (“GDPR”).

 PTL is the Data Controller in relation to your Personal Data and is committed to protecting the privacy rights of individuals, including your rights.

 Data Protection Manager

 PTL is not required under the GDPR to appoint a Data Protection Officer.
 Following a detailed analysis it does not consider it appropriate to do so.
-However PTL has appointed a Data Protection Manager (“DPM”), a Client Director, who is responsible for overseeing PTL’s compliance with the GDPR and other applicable data protection regulations.
+However PTL has appointed a Data Protection Manager (“DPM”), who is responsible for overseeing PTL’s compliance with the GDPR and other applicable data protection regulations.